WalletScrutiny/WalletScrutinyCom/_android/at.smartlab.tshop.md

 > TabShop Point of Sale (POS) app is the perfect companion app for your retail store, cafe, bar, restaurant, pizzeria, bakery, coffee shop, food truck, grocery store, beauty salon, car wash and more.

-As the app description says, this is a point of sale.
+This is a point of sale with support for Bitcoin payments.

 > TabShop manages several tables, to generate gift cards, **checkout with Bitcoin**, PayPal and Stripe, and to directly scan product codes with the built in camera.